 Featured image by Sam Nystrom Costales

 Danielle Sanchez, Executive Editor and Co-Founder of Historifans and Assistant Professor of History at Colorado College, attended Colorado Springs Comic Con in August 2022.
-In addition to geeking out over all of the nostalgia, fan art, cosplayers, and merch, she had the opportunity to interview Carey Jones, who plays Black Krrsantan in The Book of Boba Fett and Tracker Predator in Predators.
+In addition to geeking out over all of the nostalgia, fan art, cosplayers, and merch, she (and Cruz, her 11 year old son) had the opportunity to interview Ahmed Best, who is best known for playing Jar Jar Binks in Star Wars Episodes 1-3 and the animated series, Star Wars: The Clone Wars.

-Editorial Note: This interview has been lightly edited for length and clarity.
+Note: This interview was edited for length and clarity